allegro/allegro.tech/_posts/2019-01-02-making-friends-with-legacy-code.md

 prone.
 The “legacy code” was actually a pretty good piece of code, but with previously unsolved problems.

 ### Conclusion

-My battle with map-based builders reminds me a couple of things.
+My battle with map-based builders reminds me of a couple of things.
 First, different approaches have different advantages, but also disadvantages.
 Which one is the best?
 Well, it depends on what you value the most.
 Second, switching an approach may cost a lot.
 Sometimes more than the actual